Moscow. Red Square

 Moscow, The State Tretyakov Gallery

 Moscow.
+Red Square Moscow.
 Red Square is an original urban landscape that is far from the task of reproducing the look of the square.
 Kandinsky creates an image of the center of Moscow, one of his favorite cities.
-Partly using a futuristic method of conveying the movement of shapes, he is a kind of turning in the middle of the square and showing its major monuments.
-The artist wrote that he particularly loved the time, when the sun goes down and “melts all of Moscow down to a single spot that, like a mad tuba, starts all of the heart and all of the soul vibrating.”
+Partly using a Futurist method of conveying the movement of forms, he seems to turn in the middle of the square, revealing its major monuments.
+The artist wrote that he particularly loved the time when the sun goes down and “melts all of Moscow down to a single spot that, like a mad tuba, starts all of the heart and all of the soul vibrating.”
 This hour of sunset is “the final chord of a symphony that takes every color to the zenith of life that, like the fortissimo of a great orchestra, is both compelled and allowed by Moscow to ring out.”

 5 comments

-Han: It amazes me how modern it looks for being from over a hundred years ago.24 August 2022
+Han: It amazes me how modern it looks for being from over a hundred years ago.2022

 Neil: I've had this print for many years and I see something new it in every time.
 The same with Composition VII.
-Just learning he had Synesthesia, where both audio and visual senses link, brings out more for me to discover.11 December 2020
+Just learning he had Synesthesia, where both audio and visual senses link, brings out more for me to discover.2020

 cristian: Amazing Artwork